aarbeikop/BullingerCorpusAnnotation/README.md

 ### Named Entity Recognition and Linking

 Our process extends to the identification and tagging of named entities within the texts.
-Utilizing a custom EntityTagger class, we extract and categorize entities into predefined groups (persons and places).
-The tagger leverages dictionaries compiled from the already annotated texts and utilizes the Levenshtein distance algorithm to identify and tag entities with high accuracy, even accounting for variances in spelling or phrasing.
+Utilizing a custom EntityTagger class, we extract and categorize entities into predefined groups (persons and places) by running the `NER_storage.py` on our annotated corpus.
+The tagger then leverages dictionaries compiled from the already annotated texts and utilizes the Levenshtein distance algorithm to identify and tag entities with high accuracy, even accounting for variances in spelling or phrasing.
 We use true-casing to minimise false positives at the beginning of sentences.

 ## Implementation Details